execas/execas.github.io/_posts/2018-12-20-sql-injection.md

 A malicious user is in this example able to manipulate the first query built with input data, but is also able to execute multiple queries (*stacked queries*), which opens up a lot of interesting possibilities.

-With some knowledge about SQL, we can in try to leak, manipulate or destroy database data.
+With some knowledge about SQL, we can try to leak, manipulate or destroy database data.

-> Some interesting commands include `SELECT`, INSERT`, `UPDATE`, `DROP` and `SELECT LOAD_FILE("/some/file").
+> Some interesting commands include `SELECT`, `INSERT`, `UPDATE`, `DROP` and `SELECT LOAD_FILE("/some/file")`.

 There are, however, limitations to what can be acheived based on how the application is built and the database permissions.

-In our example the output is limited due to how query results are handled and displayed, and the number of stacked queries is also limited as a result of how the iterator returned by `curs.execute` is used.
+In our example the output is limited due to how query results are handled and displayed, and the number of stacked queries that will be executed is also limited as a result of how the iterator returned by `curs.execute` is used.

 > Interesting: The `conn.commit()` method is not used.
 What are the results of this?

 ### Example 3: DVWA

 Try out SQL injection in DVWA.
-You can change the security settings to make the exploitaiton more challenging (the security level can be set to low, medium, high or impossible).
+You can change the security settings to make the exploitation more challenging (the security level can be set to low, medium, high or impossible).

 #### Code analysis